baburton/baburton.github.io/references/index.md

   contain markup or mathematics (and if your LaTeX is simple enough) then the app can display them nicely.

-- If you used BibDesk to create your library, the app can view your file attachments (e.g., PDFs that you have attached to your references).
+- If you used BibDesk or JabRef to create your library, the app can view your file attachments (e.g., PDFs that you have attached to your references).

 For more details, screenshots and examples, see the [App Store](https://apps.apple.com/us/app/references/id1481843213&sa=D).